amauran/project-giskard/README.md

 This project covers what I have learned about Robot Framework.
 Prior to this my experience in programming was completing a basic course of Python, which helped in understanding a bit more about how programming languages work.

-The [Portfolio](https://github.com/amauran/project-giskard/tree/main/Portfolio) contains the results of my learning so far, but hopefully the journey has only just begun :)
+The [Portfolio](https://github.com/amauran/project-giskard/tree/main/Portfolio) contains the results of my learning so far — and the final test set can be run either with SeleniumLibrary or Browser library, depending on [which of the two wrappers I made is used](https://github.com/amauran/project-giskard/tree/main/Portfolio/Resources/Keywords/Wrappers) — but hopefully the journey has only just begun :)

 You can find the timetable of the process in the [Weeklies](https://github.com/amauran/project-giskard/wiki/Weeklies) section, that will explain in more detail how things progressed, and if you are interested, you can also check out [the different tests](https://github.com/amauran/project-giskard/tree/main/The%20Learning%20Process) I did while learning things.